Assesa44/Phase1_project/README.md

 ### Engine type
 A good purchase goes hand in hand with maintenance, as much as purchasing a low risk aircraft looks at the safety aspect of the aircraft, it also focuses on costs and longterm suitability.
 It is at the back of these aspects that I strongly recommend Long Range 'LR' and electric engines to be considered as the engine types for the models to be purchased.

-According to my analysis, the two engined recommended have accident rates on less than 5 in 22 years.
-This proves the engines' suitability for the longterm operations, eradicating the need for costly maintenance repairs that would otherwise dig holes into the company's pockets.
+According to my analysis, the two-engine recommended models have accident rates of less than 5 in 22 years.
+This proves the engines' suitability for the long-term operations, eradicating the need for costly maintenance repairs that would otherwise dig holes into the company's pockets.

 ![Result 3](https://github.com/user-attachments/assets/64b4f657-074e-4150-819c-b4f1bedf7825)